 The bosses had issued a simple brief to the design team which was to enter the world of hyper sport motorcycles and dominate it.
 Yoshiura san was the lead designer and he wanted a bike that demanded attention but is quoted on the Suzuki website as saying also “It needed to be the ultimate road-legal motorcycle with the highest performance from mass-produced bikes.”

 Safe to say they not only fulfilled the brief but exceeded all expectations.
-It was quickly labelled the fastest production motorcycle on the market with a top speed of around 194mph.
+It quickly replaced the Honda Blackbird as the fastest production motorcycle on the market with a top speed of around 194mph.
 Bridgestone specifically designed new tires for the Hayabusa to cope with the high speeds at both an angle and the straights.

 The best bit about the 1999 Suzuki Hayabusa?
 It was user-friendly.
 No, I haven’t lost my mind.
 The in-line four cylinder 1299cc engine was powerful beyond, but the torque produced made the bike accessible at all speeds.
 Bike Magazine reported at the launch “You will not find a more torquey, rider-friendly engine…The torque was instant and free-flowing”.